-All applicant materials should be complete and submitted to the Office of Admissions for Fall admission.
+All applicant materials should be complete and submitted to the Office of Admission.

 Assistantship award letters will be sent out.

-Our program is accredited by the Council for Academic Accreditation (CAA) through 2019.
-All programs are accredited for a specified number of years and must then reapply.
+Yes, our program is accredited by the Council for Academic Accreditation (CAA) through 2019.
+All programs are accredited for a specified number of years, and must then reapply.
 We will reapply at the appropriate time in order to maintain continuous accreditation.
 We are also accredited by the National Council for the Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP).